Questions about our coffins

 How do I pay for the coffin?

-You can pay by debit card over the phone.
+You can pay be credit or debit card over the phone.
 Or by bank transfer.
-Or by cheque.

 Will I get a receipt?

-We will send you a receipt that can be claimed with the rest of the funeral expences from the deceased’s estate at a later date.
+We will send you a receipt that can be claimed with the rest of the funeral expenses from the deceased’s estate at a later date.

 How does the cost of an eco coffin compare to the price of a wooden coffin?

 Most coffins used in the UK are veneered chipboard.
-Funeral directors charges vary for the cost of a wooden coffin (veneered).
-As an example when we are arranging a funeral in Manchester or Cheshire the price that we charge is £450 for a traditional wood veneer coffin.
+Funeral directors charges vary for the cost of a veneered chipboard coffin.
+As an example when we are arranging a funeral in Manchester or Cheshire the price that we charge is £350 for a traditional wood veneer coffin.
 We do not hold a large stock of these coffins though, and do not deliver them.

 Are the eco coffins strong?